jovanradin/terraform-k8s-fluxcd/README.md

 terraform apply
 ```

-**NB** if you have errors alike `Could not open '/var/lib/libvirt/images/terraform_example_root.img': Permission denied'` you need to reconfigure libvirt by setting `security_driver = "none"` in `/etc/libvirt/qemu.conf` and restart libvirt with `sudo systemctl restart libvirtd`.
+**permission errors** if you have errors alike `Could not open '/var/lib/libvirt/images/terraform_example_root.img': Permission denied'` you need to reconfigure libvirt by setting `security_driver = "none"` in `/etc/libvirt/qemu.conf` and restart libvirt with `sudo systemctl restart libvirtd`.

 ##Destroy the infrastructure: